ZacharyTStone/my-gatsby-blog/content/blog/simplifying-if-statements/index.md

 tags: ["programming concepts", "javascript"]
 ---

-Most of the time, we can make simple changes to increase the readability of our if statments
+## Most of the time, we can make simple changes to increase the readability of our if statments

+For example:

 ```javascript